• VA Loans

 •The appraiser must review the bid that is provided in the appraisal report and certify if the property will meet VA guidelines based on the repairs on the bid or state what additional repairs are needed

-•AFR requires a 2 nd level review on any property with a current condition rating of a #C5, prior to any renovation work
+•A 2 nd level review on any property with a current condition rating of a #C5, prior to any renovation work

 •Value must be up to 100% of the as-is value plus renovation costs